-Meerkat is a very clever animal that is well know for its character Timon in The Lion King movie.
+Meerkat is a very clever animal that is well known for its character Timon in The Lion King movie.
 We have gathered complete Meerkat Facts For Kids that will help you in learning all the Meerkat Information For Kids that you need to know.
-You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators and many other interesting facts about Meerkat.
+You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators, and many other interesting facts about Meerkat.

 Meerkat Facts For Kids